PerttuHamalainen/MediaAI/README.md

 * More content on games, as much of the content is inherited from the [Computational Intelligence in Games](https://version.aalto.fi/gitlab/hamalap5/CIGCourse2018) course by Perttu Hämäläinen (Spring 2018, now replaced by this course)

 Compared to [Machine Learning: Basic Principles](https://mycourses.aalto.fi/course/view.php?id=20569) at Aalto CS, we have some similar exercises, but the focus is more on applications and less on theory and mathematics, in order to make the material accessible for a wider audience.
 The more mathematically inclined students are highly encouraged to take both courses.

+Compared to [Elements of AI](https://www.elementsofai.com/), we have more practical exercises; this is a good follow-up if you've already taken that course.